Vrrl/Nork-Town-Cars/README.md

 ## Usage

-Load the Insomnia Workspace file "insomnia_routes_documentation.json" and make requests.
+Load the Insomnia Collection file "insomnia_routes_collection" and make requests.

 ## Built Using